MariaDB

 In various frameworks or libraries, you will usually use the username, password and database to access the database.

-• do not accept connections from all addresses unless absolutely necessary
+• Do not accept connections from all addresses unless absolutely necessary

 • Always use a strong password